-Police shoot Palestinian attacker after Jerusalem stabbing
+Police kill Palestinian attacker after Jerusalem stabbing

 The latest attack came a little over a week after a Hamas militant opened fire in the Old City, killing an Israeli and wounding four others before being fatally shot by police.
 It was unclear if Hamas leaders had ordered the attack or if the man acted alone.

+But the video showing the assailant being shot while on the ground prompted calls for an investigation.

+Esawi Frej, a left-wing Arab minister in Israel’s government, which includes factions from across the political spectrum, said the shooting should be investigated.
+“Assailants must be shot to save human life, not to have their own lives taken when they no longer pose a threat,” he tweeted.

-Palestinians and Israeli rights groups say security forces sometimes use excessive force in response to attacks, killing people who could have been arrested or who posed no immediate threat to security forces.
+Palestinians and Israeli rights groups say security forces sometimes use excessive force in response to attacks, killing suspected assailants who could have been arrested or who posed no immediate threat to security forces.

 In one widely-publicized case, Israeli soldier Elor Azaria was caught on camera shooting a wounded Palestinian attacker who was lying on the ground.
 Azaria later served two-thirds of a 14-month sentence after being convicted of reckless manslaughter.